J-F-Liu/toolbox/Tool/Rust.md

 Enums: Closed Set of Types
 Trait Objects: Open Set of Types

+Any data whose size can't be known at compile-time (or actively changes as the program runs) has to live on the heap, and be dynamically allocated as the program runs.

+In Rust, the String struct works very similarly to a Vec of characters.
+You get/have to work with strings as a data structure, not a primitive.
+If you have a mutable slice (&mut str) then you can mutate its contents, however you cannot change the length.

 You can't have a binding with a DST type (e.g. let x: [u8]); every DST has to be behind an indirection (e.g. let x: &[u8]).
 Currently in stable Rust, the only dynamically sized types are slices, trait objects, and structs that contain one of those two DSTs.
 For these, references are "fat": whereas &u8 is physically just a *const u8 pointer to a memory location, &[u8] is a (*const u8, usize) pair, where the second number is the length of the slice. &dyn Trait is roughly `(*const ?, &'static VTable)`, where the pointer is to the object, and the vtable reference holds all of the information about the trait impl.